Ymishkhas/DDocs/README.md

 # DDocs Web Application

-DDocs allows to create and edit folders and documents with a markdown text editor.
-Documents can be shared in the platfrom for others to see, allowing users to search wide range of documents created by the community.
+DDocs allows users to create and edit folders and documents with a Markdown text editor.
+Documents can be shared in the platform for others to see, and users can search through a wide range of documents created by the community.

 #### Features
-- User sign-in with google, along with authentication and authorizatoin using Firebase.
+- User sign-in with Google, along with authentication and authorization using Firebase.
 - Fully functional file explorer for user folders and documents.
-User can add, edit, delete folders and files.
+Users can add, edit, and  delete folders and files.
 - Markdown text editor for editing documents.
 - Search home page, where users can search for publicly shared documents.